riverford/objection/README.md

    (spawn-thread db))
 ```

-I'll rewrite these function to use objection.
+I'll rewrite these functions to use objection.

 ```clojure